 Microsoft lists various benefits associated with this configuration, users should find it faster and more convenient, and any mobile devices that run Windows 10 can also be used as a remote credential for the user’s Windows 10 PC.
 The main benefit to the PIN appears to be security: as it is local to the device and associated with the specific equipment on which it is set up – without the corresponding hardware, the PIN is useless.
 By removing passwords, Microsoft claim that it also helps ‘circumvent phishing and brute force attacks’, increasing security beyond previous capabilities.

-If you are running Windows 10 within your organisation, you can create a Group Policy or mobile device management policy that implements Microsoft Passport on all Windows 10 devices.
+If you are running Windows 10 within your organization, you can create a Group Policy or mobile device management policy that implements Microsoft Passport on all Windows 10 devices.